|

 This is the official website for our regional contest.
 The regional contest

 is hosted at a number of satellite sites around the region.
-We
+For many years

-have been participating at the UW-Parkside site in Kenosha.
+we have been participating at the Epic site in Verona.

 The number of teams in a given region that are allowed to advance to the

-world finals is proportional to the number of teams participating in that
+next level is partly determined by the number of teams participating in that

 particular region.
-Historically, three teams from our region have advanced
+Historically, three to five teams from our region have

-to the world finals.
-These are the top teams from the regional competition
+advanced to the next level.
+These are the top teams from the regional

-with the restriction that from any given institution at most one team can
+competition with the restriction that from any given institution at most

-continue.
-Since we started participating in 2001, our top team has
+one team can continue.
+Since we started participating in 2001, our top team

-always been able to advance to the world finals.
+has always been able to advance to the next level.

 world finals themselves.
 Problems are grouped both geographically and